Azure/Industrial-IoT/docs/opc-publisher/api.md

 <a name="paths"></a>
 ## Resources

-<a name="certificate_resource"></a>
+<a name="certificates_resource"></a>
-### Certificate
+### Certificates
 <br>
-            This section lists the general APi provided by OPC Publisher providing all connection, endpoint and address space related API methods.
+            This section lists the certificate APi provided by OPC Publisher providing all public and private key infrastructure (PKI) related API methods.

 <br>
             The method name for all transports other than HTTP (which uses the shown